OrcaTheWhale/The-OrcaClaw/README.md

 - One of the only good laser modules is $20 (wth)
 - Slack, Fallout issues (why is fallout using a slack I never technically created?)
 - Doing research at night, thinking it'd only take me a few minutes but taking me 1-2 hours I could've tracked
+- Github uploading the individual files instead of the folder
 - AAAAAHHH